hpassen/energy_emissions_dynamic/README.md

 - scrollama: https://github.com/russellgoldenberg/scrollama

 ### Data
-Data downloaded, wrangled, and output as json in the data directory
+Data downloaded as csv and pdf, wrangled in python, and output as json in the data directory

 **United States Census Bureau**
 *Intercensal Population Estimates, 1990-2019 (manually collated)*